nakib33/Hypothesis-Tests-for-Strategic-Business-Insights/README.md

 • **p-value = 0.112** (> 0.05 threshold)
 • **Conclusion:** Fail to reject null hypothesis

-### 📢 Business Interpretation
+### Business Interpretation

-Despite the $1,000 higher average revenue in South region, this difference is **not statistically significant**.
-Regional strategies should focus on factors beyond geography to improve revenue.
+📢**Despite the $1,000 higher average revenue in South region, this difference is **not statistically significant**.
+Regional strategies should focus on factors beyond geography to improve revenue.**

 ---